Cinema for All South West

 • Brian Clay – who was Regional Secretary from 1976 to 2016 and who now is the liaison with the national office of Cinema for All in Sheffield and the BFI Film Hub based at the Watershed in Bristol

 • Paul Schilling – former Chair from Shaftesbury Arts Centre Film Society; Paul is responsible for one of our digital projection kits and for arranging trial screenings for new venues.
 You are also likely to see him at Regional Viewing Sessions projecting films.

 • Andy Hastie from Yeovil Cinémathèque who is often to be found organising the box office at Viewings

-• Other Executive members include David Johnson (Lyme Regis) who compiles the film availability listings, Donna Anton (Hayle) who is the contact for Cornwall, and Julie Craig (Thornbury Picture House).
-Barbara Hoffbauer is the curator of the SW Group website.
+Other Executive members include David Johnson (Lyme Regis) who compiles the film availability listings, Donna Anton (Hayle) who is the contact for Cornwall, Julie Craig (Thornbury Picture House) and Ralph Willett (Yeovil Cinémathèque).
+Barbara Hoffbauer is the administrator of the SW Group website.

 We organise two main events every year, Viewing Sessions in the Spring and Autumn which provide an opportunity both to preview six new DVD and Bluray releases and to meet people from all over the region who share an enthusiasm for screening films in their communities.
 In recent years, the Spring event has been in two stages in the east and west of the region.

 We also issue regular listings of the latest non-theatrical releases on DVD and Bluray available for licensed hire by community venues.

 The SW Executive is always looking for volunteers to join the committee and get involved with however much or little they are able to contribute.
 It is very rewarding work and much appreciated by member Film Societies and Community Cinemas, so step forward and contact Jane in order to offer your services!